finger563/cbsat/docs/_sources/design-time.txt

   :math:`U_{P_1} < U_{P_2}`, and
 * :math:`\{(t,R_D,D,L)\}` is a *set* of :math:`(time, data\ rate,
   data, latency)` tuples describing how each of :math:`\{data\ rate, data, latency\}` vary with respect to time.
+Semantically, the :math:`data\ rate` is constant between any two successive values of :math:`t`, while the :math:`data` and :math:`latency` are *linearly interpolated* during the same interval.
 The initial profile specification does not have the :math:`data` field; :math:`data` is calculated based on :math:`data\ rate`.